Janet Staiger: Career

 In these books and articles, Staiger has examined how we understand interpretations produced by everyday audiences.
 Trying to stress contextual factors and social identities (sex, gender, race, sexuality, age), she focused on normal and unusual audience responses (i.e., underground movies being used for community-building, images being collected and preserved for remembering movies, men crying at James Bond films).
 Her work did not merely think about what meanings people make in watching film and TV but also what emotions occur and how those matter to audiences and to society.

 Staiger has served on various national committees including the National Film Preservation Board of the U.S. Library of Congress (1992–96) and the jury for the American Film Institute's Television Awards (2010, 2012).
 She is past president of the Society for Cinema and Media Studies (1991–93) and has served on the Executive Committees of the Cultural Studies Association (U.S.) (2005–09) and the Reception Studies Society (2005–present).
 She curated an exhibition on the television show Dallas for the Bob Bullock Texas State History Museum in Austin in 2008.

+In 2025, Staiger received the Society for Cinema and Media Studies Distinguished Career Achievement Award.